 Find the kind of exercise that’s right for you

 Yoga continues to be extremely popular but there are lots of new ways to get fit and have a great time doing it!
-Our favorite trending workouts are HIIT (high-intensity interval training), obstacle race training, Modified CrossFit, Metcon (metabolic conditioning), and the old favorites boxing and martial arts.back to menu ↑
+Our favorite trending workouts are HIIT (high-intensity interval training), obstacle race training, Modified CrossFit, Metcon (metabolic conditioning), and the old favorites boxing and martial arts.

 Buy an activity tracker or pedometer to track your progress

 The main benefit of an activity tracker is that it motivates you to be more active.
-For many folks, it is more rewarding to see those “calories burned” or “steps taken” with cold, hard statistics.
-Fitness trackers can also help you to understand your overall health better, measure progress towards your fitness goals, and to train more effectively and efficiently.
+For many of us, it is more rewarding to see those “calories burned” or “steps taken” with statistics.
+Fitness trackers can also help you to understand your overall health better, measure progress toward your fitness goals, and to train more effectively and efficiently.

-Most activity trackers have the following functions; counting steps/distance/calories burned, checking vital signs (such as your pulse rate), monitoring sleeping patterns, syncing with other devices such as smartphone apps, and even sending messages to alert you of phone calls, texts, emails & social media posts.back to menu ↑
+Most activity trackers have the following functions; counting steps/distance/calories burned, checking vital signs, and monitoring sleep patterns.
+Modern trackers sync with other devices such as smartphone apps.
+They can also alert you of phone calls, texts, emails, and social media posts.

 Don’t let peer pressure ruin your good habits

-Tell friends that you are on a diet and that you may not be involved in those “fried-chicken-wing-eating-contests” for a while.
-If your buddies care about your health and well-being, they should accept your healthier eating habits without too much ridicule or persecution.
+Tell friends that you are on a diet and that you may not be involved in any eating contests for a while.
+If your friends care about your health and well-being, they should accept your healthier eating habits without too much ridicule.

-If your buddies are idiots, just tell them a few white lies.
+And if your buddies are fools, just tell them a few white lies.
 If you don’t want to drink alcohol, just tell them you are on antibiotics.
-If you are skipping the fries and burgers, you can say that you have high cholesterol and the quack told you to cut down on fatty foods.
+If you are skipping the fries and burgers, say that you have high cholesterol and your doctor told you to cut down on fatty foods.

-Another tip is to avoid socializing around food at parties as you are much more likely to munch mindlessly (even when you are not that hungry.)back to menu ↑
+Another tip is to avoid socializing around food at parties as you are much more likely to munch mindlessly.

 Keep a food journal